wcollani/arch-dot-files/README.md

 #dotfiles

-This repo contains my provisioning scripts.
+This repo contains scripts for setting up workstation